 1. SQL DDL

 Needless to say that SQL is the undisputed king of data languages.
 Nowadays, both relational and non-relational databases are based on SQL.
 Data Definition Language or DDL is a term introduced to define MySQL data structures in SQL 2016.
-You can, however, use them create, alter, or edit data structures in SQL.
+You can, however, use them to create, alter, or edit data structures in SQL.

 XML type of data is actually a part of XML Schema.
 It defines specific parts for introducing datatypes which can be used in XML Schemas.
-This language, which is actually represented in XML provides a structured set which can be found in XML document type definitions or DTD whatever you want to call it, for allocating datatypes on not only attributes but also on elements.
+This language, which is actually represented in XML provides a structured set that can be found in XML document type definitions or DTD whatever you want to call it, for allocating datatypes on not only attributes but also on elements.

 3. The R Math